colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 An ugly brawl ensues.
 Six grey-robed cultists form a front line to fight The Snack Club while three crimson-robed cultists and a yellow-robed one raise their arms in adulation to their tentacle god, chanting their haunting prayers.

 Unlike the last session where The Snack Club dispersed their forces and avoided the leader... this time, they quickly realize the yellow-robed one is the leader and assign the two archers, Aranna and Elyssa to fire arrows at him.
-There's clear strategy this game.
+There's clear strategy this time around.
 The tanks, Lane, Orlan and Purple Nurple cut down the grey-robed minions while those that have range fire at the chanting cultists.
 But early in the battle, there's simply too many of them.
 The chanting reaches fever pitch and two humongous tentacles come crashing in.
 One seizes Hemdan and throws him against the wall.
 Another seizes Aranna.
 Emma is caught as well.
-Veleris weaves through the battle freeing anyone held by tentacles.
+At another point, Purple Nurple is grasped as well by a giant tentacle.
+Veleris weaves through the battle freeing anyone held by tentacles with his quick sword.

 As Lane, Orlan and Purple Nurple mow down cultists, writhing octo-masses leap out like strange alien bodies.
 Emma casts _cure wounds_ on Lane, on Orlan.
 Many of Aranna's arrows find their way to the chanting cultists.
 She deals the death blow to the yellow robed cultist.
 Veleris sneaks through and cuts down a red-robed one.

-And just as the smell of victory comes close... two more grey-robed cultists rush in accompanied by a... _ten-foot-tall mass of tentacles?!_ It's humanoid, but not.
+And just as the smell of victory comes close... two more grey-robed cultists rush in accompanied by a... a... _ten-foot-tall mass of tentacles?!_ It's humanoid, but not.
 It's a science experiment gone wrong.
 A hybrid of the pit beast and human.
 It's foul and disgusting.
 Aranna gags again.
-Orlan, Lane and Purple Nurple work together to cut the monstrosity down. (_At this moment, Aranna's player looks over at Orlan's table and realized that he had not use his henchman Beegull the entire game.
+Orlan, Lane and Purple Nurple work together to cut the monstrosity down. (_At this moment, Aranna's player looks over at Orlan's side of the table and realizes that he had not used his henchman Beegull the entire game.
 She screams at him.
 As she should._).

 With a fourth heavy fighter in the mix, the battle ends quickly.
 There are crushed octo-masses smeared all over the floor of the cave.
 A mass of tentacles in another corner.
 Burst cultists lay sprawled out in a scene of gore and torn flesh.